TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 The original purpose of the [[Oathgate\|Oathgates]] has been lost to time, though they are still considered sacred.
 In the present day, it's believed that the eleven lamps stand for the ten [[Silver kingdoms\|Epoch Kingdoms]] and the [[Tranquiline Halls\|Tranquiline Halls]], while the huge keyhole is "the need for ardents to ignore borders, and look only at the hearts of men".

 ### Scripture
 Vorin doctrine holds [[The Arguments\|The Arguments]] as their holy scripture, which acts as a basis of much of their mythology and moral framework.
+Other texts are held to be of deep religious and cultural importance as well, even if not described as a form of scripture, such as *[[Arts and Majesty\|Arts and Majesty]]*.
+During the days of Old Vorinism, *[[The Way of Kings (in-world)\|The Way of Kings]]* was held as a very important and holy religious text.
+It, however, fell out of use in Vorinism over time.
+And is no longer used as a holy text within the faith by the Vorin year 1173.

 ### Sacred Numerology
 Ten, and multiples thereof, are highly sacred in Vorin theology, appearing in many places in their teachings, scriptures, and practices.